NxPKG/khulnasoft-docs/content/fundamentals/_partials/_view-audit-log.md

   list: never
 ---

-To access audit logs in the Cloudflare dashboard:
+To access audit logs in the Khulnasoft dashboard:

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login) and select your account.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/login) and select your account.
 2. Go to **Manage Account** > **Audit Log**.